-The current theory cannot answer this question.
+The current theory cannot answer that question.
 Instead, it simply states that hair follicles must be "individually programmed" for hair loss in the male pattern baldness region, but not in any other region.

-But I’ve already explained that this is not true - You can find out why by reading page 1 in this section.
+But I’ve already explained that this is not true (you can find out why by reading page 1).